 A person shall not collect, store, deliver, receive or offer for sale or hire any new or worn clothing, rags, textile fabrics, used bedding, upholstery, carpets, curtains, soft floor coverings, cushions and similar articles, filling material, headgear or footwear obtained from any refuse, refuse site, refuse receptacle, or any vehicle used for the collection of refuse.

-13. Health surveyor may act
+13. Authorised officer may act

-A health surveyor may order any item of worn clothing, rags, textile fabrics, used bedding, upholstery, carpets, curtains, soft floor coverings, cushions or similar articles, filling material, headgear or footwear that is offered or displayed for sale or hire and which is in his opinion dirty or contaminated —
+An authorised officer may order any item of worn clothing, rags, textile fabrics, used bedding, upholstery, carpets, curtains, soft floor coverings, cushions or similar articles, filling material, headgear or footwear that is offered or displayed for sale or hire and which is in his opinion dirty or contaminated —

 (a) to be cleansed or disinfected; or